Elkoumy/shareprom/README.md

 * Installation of sharemind client, that could be either on one of the 3 servers or a separate machine.
 Also, we need to share the key of the client on the 3 servers so they can trust the client applications.
 * All the importing process of the CSV files should be performed using sharemind csv-importer.
 The CSV importer is only available for Academic and industrial licenses and we use our Academic license.
 * The installation of linux package apt-transport-https
+* The application implementation is using python
+* Below is the required python packages.

 You can download a pre-installed sharemind virtual machine for free from sharemind's [website](https://sharemind.cyber.ee/).